Lesley-Anne Down

 In 1990, Down played the role Stephanie Rogers in the CBS drama series Dallas.
-During 1997–99, she played Olivia Richards in the NBC series Sunset Beach.
+During 1997–99, she played Olivia Richards in the NBC soap opera Sunset Beach.
 From April 2003 to February 2012, she portrayed Jackie Marone in the CBS soap opera The Bold and the Beautiful.

 Life and career

-Early life and career
+Early life

 Down was born on 17 March 1954 and brought up in Wandsworth, London, England.
 She began acting and modelling, and in her teenage years won several beauty pageants.
 She was voted Britain's most beautiful teenager at the age of 15.
+Down left school at 15 and went to America for the first time at 17.
+In 1969, she made her feature film debut in a supporting role in the British drama sexploitation film The Smashing Bird I Used to Know.